-American Trap (ATA) A discipline in Clay Target Shooting where a single trap is used to release a clay.
+American Trap (ATA – American Trapshooting Association) A discipline in Clay Target Shooting where a single trap is used to release a clay.
 The squad of five shooters stand in a line behind the trap and each take it in turn to shoot at a target released from the trap.
 Each shooter will eventually shoot at 5 targets from each stand.

 Bead Generally a small white, round object which is situated on the very end of the barrel on top of the rib.
 It is used as almost a subconscious ‘sight’ for the shooter.
 Sometimes there is another bead in the middle of the rib as an additional sight to help you line up the front bead and your eye.

 Broken The state of the gun when not in use, i.e. the chambers are visibly empty and the barrels are not closed up to the stock.
 Guns should always be in this condition unless one is on the shooting-stand ready to shoot.

 Cartridge The ammunition used to break the clay.
 A cartridge contains a primer to ignite the shot powder which propels the lead shot out of the gun.
 Cartridges vary in their weight (in Clay Target Shooting we use from 24gm to 36gm) and in their shot size (from 2mm to 2.5mm diameter).

 Choke The narrowing or constriction at the end of the barrel to either widen or narrow the pattern of shot as it leaves the gun.

 Classification All shooters who participate in National and Provincial Championships will get classified according to their ability.
 Classes are: A, B, and C. Further categories are: Ladies, Veterans, Juniors and Colts.
 The shooter’s scores are used to provide calculations on which their classification is based.

 Clay Target The round dish shaped target made of pitch and lime varies in sizes from 60mm through to 110mm.
 Varies in colour – can be black, orange, white or pink.